ml4a/ml4a.github.io/_chapters/looking_inside_neural_nets.md

 In some sense, you might say we "forced" the first network to learn those templates because each of the weights associated with each pixel plugged into a single class label.
 In the more complicated network, the weights between the inputs and the hidden layer affect all of the output neurons.
 How should we expect the weights to look now?

-Let's work backwards from our disadvvantage less info but higher level info
+Let's work backwards from our disadvvantage less info but higher level info -- we can do another set of forward passes on the dataset, and try to evaluate the behavior of the network by

 https://cs231n.github.io/understanding-cnn/
 http://cs.nyu.edu/~fergus/drafts/utexas2.pdf